icerpc/icerpc-docs/pages/docs/slice/language-guide/custom-types.md

 ## C# mapping

-When you compile a custom type with the Slice compiler for C#, you must specify the mapped C# type with the `cs::custom` attribute--otherwise, the Slice compilation fails.
+When you compile a custom type with the Slice compiler for C#, you must specify the mapped C# type with the `cs::custom` [attribute](attributes); otherwise, the Slice compilation fails.
+The attribute accepts a single string
+argument: the name of the mapped C# type.

 For example: